tedca77/IME/README.md

 Most new cameras produce a filename that is likely to be unique as it includes the time of capture down to a thousandth of a second in the file name.
 However, earlier cameras and phones (and scanners) had much shorter file names and the chance of duplicate file names in your archives is high.

 IME produces a report of any possible duplicates and when in "update mode" puts a comment in the metadata (for any duplicates) to indicate it has been identified as a duplicate.
-It is recommended to run IME in read-only mode first, to determine any directories or photos that have been duplicated.
+It is recommended to run IME in read-only mode first, to determine any directories or photos that have been duplicated, and so that dupicates can be removed before processing.

 IME will only look for duplicates in the directory structure being processed.
 If you only process part of your collection, then it will not pick up duplicates elsewhere.
 You can get round this in two ways a) by processing all files in one run or b)by providing the JSON output file from other runs as an input file for the program - this will then match against all photos in your collection.
 For instance, if your collection is split into **Photos before 2000** and **Photos after 2000** then run IME against the "Photos before 2000" directory, rename the JSON output file and provide as an input file when running against "Photos after 2000".
 You will then get a report of photos for your complete collection and any duplicates will be identified across the complete collection.